 In crisis or thinking about suicide?
 Call or text 988 anytime for the Suicide & Crisis Lifeline.

-If depression has settled in and won't budge, or if the past keeps showing up in the present, you are not out of options and you are not alone.
-This is a plain-language guide to what is going on, and where people in our area actually go for help.
+If depression has settled in and will not lift, or the past keeps surfacing in the present, you are not out of options and you are not alone.
+Plain-language guidance on what is going on, and where people in our area actually turn.

 The field guide